mruepp/appleRaidStatus/README.md

 Edit the file and configure the following parameters:

 Change the RAIDNAME according to your Raid Volume Name (default: Media).
 Also add the Pushover App Token and the Pushover User Token accordingly to your configuration on the pushover website.
-Be aware that the format of the token MUST be "token=THEAPPTOKEN" and for the user token it most be "user=THEUSERTOKEN"
+Be aware that the format of the token MUST be "token=THEAPPTOKEN" and for the user token it must be "user=THEUSERTOKEN"

 ```
 RAIDNAME="Media"